-General: All grantees receiving Neighborhood Stabilization Program (NSP3) funds in order to sell, rent, or redevelop a foreclosed-upon home or residential property shall comply with these housing improvement standards as described herewith which are in addition to property standards already required by local, state, and federal regulations.
-These standards not only promote housing safety, quality, and habitability that will stabilize neighborhoods but they also promote energy efficiency and encourage modern, green building, and other energy-efficiency improvements.
-In addition, the housing should be improved to mitigate the impact of disasters such as flooding and fires.
+General: All grantees receiving Neighborhood Stabilization Program (NSP) funds in order to sell, rent, or redevelop a foreclosed-upon home or residential property shall comply with these housing improvement standards as described herewith which are in addition to property standards already required by local, state, and federal regulations.
+These standards not only promote housing safety, quality, and habitability that will stabilize neighborhoods but also encourage modern, green building, and energy-efficiency improvements.

 Grantees shall adhere to the following:

-- 1. As a condition of receipt of NSP3 funds the grantee shall accept all responsibility for complying with these improvement standards and all other applicable local, state, and federal regulations. - 2.
+- 1. As a condition of receipt of NSP funds the grantee shall accept all responsibility for complying with these improvement standards and all other applicable local, state, and federal regulations. - 2.
 When different codes or standards govern the same condition, conformance must be to the highest or most restrictive code/standard.

 Optional Green Building Practices: Grantees are encouraged to incorporate any green building practice that offers an opportunity to create environmentally sound and resource-efficient buildings by using an integrated approach to design.
-In an effort to encourage modern, green building, and energy-efficiency improvements, Grantees are also encouraged to incorporate HUD's healthy homes interventions including these seven steps ensuring housing is made and kept:
+In an effort to encourage modern, green building, and energy-efficiency improvements, grantees are encouraged to incorporate HUD's healthy homes interventions including these seven steps ensuring housing is made and kept:

 - 1. Dry: Ensure proper drainage away from housing; clean repair gutters and downspouts, repair leaks seal roofs and windows. - 2.
 Safe: Install safety devices on doors, cabinets, window blinds and outlets; store all poisonous items out of reach of children and labeled in the proper containers; install smoke detectors and carbon monoxide detectors; have appropriate fire extinguisher available. - 3.
 Well-ventilated: Service and maintain heating and cooling systems; provide exhaust fans for kitchens, bathroom and dryers to the outside to reduce mold; change furnace filters regularly. - 4.
-Pest-free: Provide proper storage and disposal for food products, caulk and seal holes; use least toxic pest management methods - 5.
+Pest-free: Provide proper storage and disposal for food products, caulk and seal holes; use least toxic pest management methods. - 5.
 Contaminant-free: Remove lead based paint hazards properly; provide test kits for radon; reduce volatile organic compounds in paint, carpet, etc. - 6.
-Clean: Install dust walk-off systems in entry ways; provide smooth, cleanable surfaces; provide effective storage space and containers; choose flooring that is easy to clean; provide vacuum with HEPA filters; implement weekly cleaning regimen.

-7. Well-maintained: Important maintenance calendar for inspecting, cleaning, repairing, replacing housing components/systems.
+Clean: Install dust walk-off systems in entry ways; provide smooth, cleanable surfaces; provide effective storage space and containers; choose flooring that is easy to clean; provide vacuum with HEPA filters; implement weekly cleaning regimen. - 7.
+Well-maintained: Important maintenance calendar for inspecting, cleaning, repairing, replacing housing components/systems.

-Rehabilitation: The following requirements apply to housing receiving NSP3 funding for rehabilitation activities:
+Rehabilitation: The following requirements apply to housing receiving NSP funding for rehabilitation activities: